-Selected by an international panel of 23 professionals, New Irish Works brings you a selection of 20 projects and 20 photographers representing the diverse range of practices coming from Ireland.
-New Irish Works 2016 is a year long project of 10 presentations and 20 publications that aims to highlight the great moment Irish Photography is experiencing.
+In its last iteration and reviewed by an international panel of 23 professionals, New Irish Works brought you a selection of 20 projects and 20 photographers representing the diverse range of practices coming from Ireland.
+New Irish Works 2016 was a year long project of 10 presentations and 20 publications that highlighted the great moment Irish Photography is experiencing.

-Every month from July 2016 to July 2017, a special presentation will be hosted at The Library Project for two of the selected artists at a time.
-The presentation will include a display and a publication for each artist’s project.
+Every month from July 2016 to July 2017, a special presentation was hosted at The Library Project for two of the selected artists at a time.
+The presentation included a display and a publication for each artist’s project.
 The first two artists presented, during PhotoIreland Festival 2016, were Daragh Soden and Mandy O’Neill.

-As part of the project, PhotoIreland will bring New Irish Works abroad at key events like PhotoEspaña, with the support of the Embassy of Ireland in Madrid, and to Paris during Paris Photo, with the support of the Centre Culturel Irlandais and Culture Ireland.
+As part of the project, PhotoIreland Foundation brought New Irish Works abroad at key events like PhotoEspaña, with the support of the Embassy of Ireland in Madrid, and to Paris during Paris Photo, in collaboration and with the kind support of the Centre Culturel Irlandais and Culture Ireland.

 It all was part of PhotoIreland Festival 2013, a year we dedicated in full to explore and promote local produce.
 Loads of positive things have happened ever since thanks to the project, and we know the book has helped materialising more than one opportunity for the photographers selected.